the-mikedavis/mcd/priv/posts/server-from-old-computer.md

 ### First Thing's First

-Remove windows.
-I'm not dealing with powershell (or god forbid...
+Remove Windows.
+I'm not dealing with PowerShell (or god forbid...
 Command Prompt).
 I had previously installed Elementary OS, which is basically a lighter version of Ubuntu, and I'd liked it very much.

 #### Windows